Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

         * `Functional` - programs constructed by applying and composing functions (e.g. Haskell)
         * `Dataflow` - models a program as a directed graph of the data flowing between operations (e.g. Tensorflow)
         * `Reactive` - deals with data streams and the propagation of change (sequences of events), e.g. react
-* `Chaos engineering` - causing failure of system components in production, in order to build resilient system:
-  	* `Chaos Monkey` - shuts down random servers
-  	* `Latency Monkey` - introduces communication delays
-* `A/B testing` - testing a subject's response to variant A against variant B, and determining which of the two variants is more effective
 * `Smoke test` - preliminary testing to reveal obvious failures
 * `Configuration management` - word "configuration" used in very broad sense, that includes \
     software, hardware, tests, documentation, version control, releases etc
-* `Infrastructure as code (IaC)` - managing IT infrastructure using configuration files (e.g. provisioning VMs in cloud)
 * `Compliance Automation` - auto scan infrastructure to identify security issues
-* `Deep modules` - individual unit of abstraction should do a lot of work, but with simple interface
-* `Opinionated system` - provides one easy way of doing things (way chosen based on opinion of system's authors)
 * `Vendor lock-in` - dependency on one specific vendor, without ability to switch
 * `UUID` - Universally unique identifier.
 When systems need to generate unique numbers without coordination
 * `QR code` - Quick Response code.
 Allows quick transfer of real world information to computer (e.g. link to a web page)